Population 379,000, This will be the main base for rebuilding programs.

 Arrive at Louis Armstrong International Airport in New Orleans where your Rustic Pathways staff members eagerly await you at the airport.

-Don’t waste any time – begin your community service work today!
-Start working with local schools and community organizations, helping them get ready for summer students and fall classes.
-Paint, plant, and construct new walls, gardens, and murals for the students to enjoy on their way to class.
-After work, tour New Orleans with the group to see firsthand the damage that was done when the city flooded.
+Get to know your new group with some team building activities.
+Then take a drive around New Orleans with the group to see firsthand the damage that was done when the city flooded.
 Learn where the levees breached, how it happened, and gain a sense of the level of destruction that currently remains in New Orleans all these years later.

 Start your work rebuilding homes!
 Grab a hammer, a spackle knife, or some drywall and learn how to get the walls back up into homes that were flooded in 2005.
-There are thousands of homes in the New Orleans area that were covered in more than 20 feet of water after the levees broke, and many of those families have still not returned home.
-In the afternoon, check out Uptown – located in the heart of the city.
+There are thousands of homes in the New Orleans area that were under up to 20 feet of water after the levees broke, and many of those families have still not returned home.
 On Mondays, New Orleanians always eat red beans and rice served with fresh baguette and extra Cajun spice.

 Continue your service project and talk to the locals about what life is like in the Crescent City.
 Listen to their stories about the storm and become amazed at the resiliency of New Orleanians.
 You’ll begin to understand why we are helping to rebuild this great city.
 Meet volunteers from across the globe who are coming down to help out, and learn what brought them here.
 Tonight, gumbo is on the menu…